kaiyote/electron-elm-boilerplate/README.md

 [Electron](http://electron.atom.io/) application boilerplate based on [Elm](http://elm-lang.org/docs) and [Webpack](http://webpack.github.io/docs/), for rapid, statically-typed application development

-## IMPORTANT NOTE
-- This seed app is currently in active development.
-The list of dependencies will probably not work for what you want to do with the code that exists here.
-You have been warned.
-- elm-hot-loader does not work at all with Elm v0.17.0.
-The author is aware, but for now there is nothing I want/know how to do about it.
-I'm leaving it in since it doesn't hurt anything, but just be aware that hot reloading will not function with elm modules.

 ## Install

 First, install Elm (this project uses Elm v0.17.0+ syntax)